kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 WORK IN PROGRESS...
 NO FUNCTIONAL PROJECT YET...

-This project implements a scenario where you can *train new analytic models from streaming data - without the need for an additional data store* like S3,HDFS or Spark.
+This project implements a scenario where you can *train new analytic models from streaming data - without the need for an additional data store* like S3, HDFS or Spark.

-We use HiveMQ as open source MQTT broker to ingest data from IoT devices, ingest the data in real time into an Apache Kafka cluster for preprocessing (using Kafka Streams / KSQL),and model training (using TensorFlow 2.0 and its Kafka IO plugin).
+We use HiveMQ as open source MQTT broker to ingest data from IoT devices, ingest the data in real time into an Apache Kafka cluster for preprocessing (using Kafka Streams / KSQL), and model training (using TensorFlow 2.0 and its Kafka IO plugin).

 ## Use Case and Architecture